Welcome

 The following document provides key information about investing in the nursing associate role, the requirements of the practice assessor and supervisor, HEI providers, an overview of the programme together with useful information for the employer including funding.

-TNA Funding
+SNA Funding

 These arrangements include recording activity, data validation processes, payment timetables and responsibilities.